czhang024/CVPR_DouleProjection/Flux/README.md

 ### Step 0 — Generate Baseline Images (required once)
 1. Flux is a restricted model, and you'll need to request access on huggingface first.

-2. After this, log in the huggingface with
+2. After gaining access, log in the huggingface with
 ```python
 huggingface-cli login
 ```

 3. It will take 10-30 minutes to download the model when running the following code:
 ```bash
 cd Flux